drone-labs/about/README.md

 After a reboot, wifi should now be active, **but it is not the case!**
-I still don't know why, but in a ssh session, a manual start works (nice reader lost here, will you please help me?) :
+I still don't know why, but in a ssh session, a manual start works (any help would be appreciated!) :

 ```
   # /etc/init.d/S60arduplane stop